tombates6/movie-search/README.md

 Movie search web application

 ## Usage
+- You must create a `.env` file in `webservice` with `API_TOKEN` defined.
+This is your personal token to access the TMDB API.
 - In `webapp`, run `npm run dev`.
 This will bring up the web page server on `localhost:3000`.
 - In `webservice`, run `npm run dev`, which will bring up the backend server on `localhost:5000`.
 The front end interacts with this server to get results.
 - Now you may search for movies by title by visiting `localhost:3000` in your browser. **Note:** You must click the magnifying glass in the top right corner of the application to start the search.